Author Tags: Essentials 2010, Literary Landmarks, Poetry, Women

 On October 15, 1975, Pat Lowther’s body was discovered five kilometres south of Britannia Beach at Furry Creek, badly decomposed.
 Police discovered 117 bloodspots on the walls of Pat and Roy Lowther’s bedroom.
 Crown prosecutor John Hall argued that Roy Lowther, also a poet, was jealous of his wife’s success and angered by an extra-marital liaison.
 He killed her with blows from a hammer.
 The hammer in question and the couple’s mattress were taken by Roy Lowther to Mayne Island, where the mattress had been washed on both sides.
 Reddish stains remained.
 He suggested they could be menstrual blood.
 Roy Lowther was convicted of the crime.

 In medieval times, villages banished independent women who knew too much, women who didn’t need men or women who enacted their own sexual destinies.
 Sometimes these women were burned as witches.
 In our global village, we beat them up.
 Or rape them.
 Or husbands kill them.
 Nary a week goes by when some ghastly story about violence against women isn’t in the news.
 So many prostitutes are murdered in our cities each year that their disappearances are barely reported.
 The germ of violence against women is so deeply imbedded in the male psyche that the only medicine society can prescribe seems to be widespread denial.
 That’s why the murder of poet Pat Lowther is so significant.
-She was killed with a hammer and 25 years later people are still asking about her.
+She was killed with a hammer in 1975 and people are still asking about her.
 She doesn’t go away.
 Every year the Pat Lowther Prize is awarded for the best book by a female poet in Canada.

 Pat Lowther was born Patricia Louise Tinmuth in 1935.
 She grew up in North Vancouver in a working class environment and left school at 16.
 At 18 she married Bill Domphousse, a fellow worker at the North Vancouver Shipbuilding Company.
 They had two children and were divorced.
 In 1963 she married Roy Armstrong Lowther, a public school teacher, an aspiring writer and a left-wing political activist.
 He was eventually dismissed due to his radical politics.
 Encouraged by other writers such as Pat Lane and Dorothy Livesay, Pat Lowther published her first collection of poems in 1968.
 Six years and two more books later, she was teaching at UBC and had been elected co-chair of the Canadian League of Poets.
 One prominent critic declared, “she was on the edge of whatever fame and success Canadian poetry had to offer.”